juspay/fencer/README.md

 ### Rate limiting models

 There are two models for rate limiting – the "bucket" one and the "rolling window" one.
 In the bucket model you have a single counter which is as granular as the rate-limiting unit – say, if the limit is "N requests per hour" then the counter will get incremented for all requests for X:00:00–X:59:59.
 If you have spent your limit at the beginning of the hour, you don't get any credit until the next hour starts and the counter resets.
+Every counter is indexed by a time unit so that if there is an update in the configuration and rules are reloaded as a result, a change in time limit yields a new reset counter; if there is an update in the request rate only, an existing counter is updated.

 The "rolling window" model is more interesting.
 In this model, you are limited based on how many requests you’ve made in the past hour, which